 - Identify threats to deep-sea ecosystems in the contexts of impacts from human activities and global change.

 - Recognise the physico-chemical factors that influence ecological patterns in the deep-sea environments.

 - Link a variety of ecological variables with their consequences in deep-sea habitats, including species diversity, biomass and zonation.

 Having successfully completed this module, you will be able to demonstrate knowledge and understanding of:

-- Knowledge of the largest environment on Earth.
+- Knowledge of ecological patterns and processes in the largest biome on Earth.

 The module begins by introducing the technology and analytical tools used to perceive ecological patterns in deep-sea environments, then considers large-scale and small-scale spatial and temporal variation in the ecology of deep-sea environments, and finally examines the processes and interactions that generate those patterns.
-Students gain experience of analysing real data from ecological surveys of deep-sea environments, including large-scale patterns in diversity and small-scale variation in faunal distribution revealed by a remotely operated vehicle (ROV) dive transect.
+During the module's assignments you will gain experience in analysing real data from ecological surveys of deep-sea environments, such as global biogeographic patterns of chemosynthetic fauna, and explore the diversity and adaptations of deep-sea taxa.

 Learning and Teaching

 The course will be delivered using lectures and occasional guest seminars